CleyFaye/loadconfig/README.md

 - cliName: optional name for reading from the command line (default to kebab case of the option name)
-- description: optional description that can be output using the `displayHelp()` function
 - multiple: set to true to change the option type to be an array of values
 - type: expected value type.
 Only used for reading from CLI.
 Can be `string`, `number` or `boolean`.